scoconno/scoconno.github.io/metaphysics/parmenides/notes2.md

 title: Responses to Parmenides
 ---

 People were aware of Parmenides challenge.
 They wanted to describe a world of change.
-They took care to avoid their own views in a way that allowed htem to avoid his objections.
+They took care to avoid their own views in a way that allowed ttem to avoid his objections.

 Empedocles